-Virginia Tech offers a number of student support services available to our students including Schiffert Health Center, Cook Counseling Center, Graduate Life Center, Cranwell International Center, Multicultural Programs and Services, Services for Students with Disabilities, Recreational Sports, and Women's Center.
-For a full list of services and resources for graduate students see below or go to http://graduateschool.vt.edu.
-The Director of Clinical Training is also available for consultation regarding referrals to psychologists or private providers willing to help our students in the program.
+For a full list of services and resources for graduate students, go to https://graduateschool.vt.edu/current-students.html.
+Additionally, the Director of Clinical Training is available for consultation regarding referrals to psychologists or private providers willing to help our students in the program.